How Often Do You Need to Update a Website?

 When first created, it might have been a modern masterpiece, but time and new trends quickly change that.

-Often when running a business, we don’t take the time to look at our websites all that often.
+Often when running a business, we don’t take the time to look at our website design all that often.
 Over time, this can cause issues for visitors and even reduce sales.

 Warren Buffet’s Berkshire Hathway website hasn’t had an update since the early 2000s.
 But even though his investment strategies work well, that doesn’t mean you should follow his website strategy.

-In today’s fast-moving world, it’s essential to stay up-to-date and current.
+In today’s fast-moving world, it’s essential to stay up-to-date and current and to offer a first class user experience.
 Not only in terms of looks but also the functionality.

 Over the years of designing and helping to maintain hundreds of websites for our clients, we have learned a lot about what it takes to keep a site updated and running well.